alex-muehleisen/Thesis-Claremont-McKenna-College/README.md

 4. Trends in the impact of COVID-19 on Education
 5. Random Forest Model on the Importance of factors in Online-Learning

-## Example Code (from analysis of External Factors on Student Performance):
+## Example Code (from Analysis of External Factors on Student Performance):

 ### Initial Linear Model: